 Pruning encourages thicker growth and broader foliage as well.
 When your Philodendron Brasil is growing strongly, trimming must be performed in the spring or early summer.

-Trim any unusually long or untidy branches or have begun to sprout little leaves with a pair of sterile, sharp scissors or pruning shears.
+Trim any unusually long or untidy branches that have begun to sprout little leaves with a pair of sterile, sharp scissors or pruning shears.
 Set away the stem cuttings; these can be used for propagation.

-Leave the cuttings in the water for at least either one or more nodes.
+Leave the cuttings in the water for at least one or more nodes.
 You should also check to see if your cuttings still have one or two leaflets on them.

-The optimal time to propagate is during the primary growing season when you will get faster and best results.
+The optimal time to propagate is during the primary growing season when you will get faster and the best results.
 The months of spring and summer are great.

 Because the nodes always have roots, they will grow quickly in water.
-You can transplant them to the ground they reach the length of 1 inch.
+You can transplant them to the ground until they reach the length of 1 inch.